dnlnln/generate-sql-merge/README.md

 The Image datatype is not supported and an error will be thrown if these are not excluded using the `@cols_to_exclude` parameter.

+When using the `@hash_compare_column` parameter, all columns in the source and target table must be implicitly convertible to strings (due to the use of `CONCAT` in the proc to calculate the hash value).
+This means that the following data types are not supported with `@hash_compare_column`: xml, hierarchyid, geometry and geography.

 ## Usage
 1. Ensure that your SQL client is configured to send results to grid.